Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 <img width="1465" height="460" alt="2026-02-28-17:07:07" src="https://github.com/user-attachments/assets/772bcc4b-3cb5-462f-b09f-39140843139f" />

-There were so many of them tho, and as you already know, if we can avoid manual labour, we will, so I created a quick shell loop
+There were so many of them tho, and as you already know, if we can avoid manual labour we will, so I created a quick shell loop
 ```bash
 for f in ??????; do
   echo "------ $f ------" >> results.txt